Datatypes

 }

-The Mushroom boulder (Cooper's Rock) is a good candidate for approximation because the dense tree cover makes it hard to draw an exact perimeter
+The Mushroom boulder (Cooper's Rock) is a good candidate for approximation because the dense tree cover makes it hard to draw an exact perimeter.
+This circle can guide the construction of a hierarchy, but might require manual review.

 {